D8732/FusionSOC-NIST/README.md

   <img width="1352" height="639" alt="IAM detetction rule" src="https://github.com/user-attachments/assets/787ee32e-26de-4597-8f92-310117d2374e" />

 This Control is important because
 AC-2 ensures you tightly govern the full lifecycle of identities—creation, modification, disabling, and deletion—so only the right people have the right access at the right time.
-It reduces risk from orphaned/stale accounts and privilege creep, strengthens auditability for compliance, and provides clear hooks for detections
+It reduces risk from stale accounts and privilege creep, strengthens auditability for compliance, and provides clear hooks for detections

 **SI-4 (System Monitoring) This Control Covers Command line activity**